Duterte bans US senators from Philippines, threatens new visa rules for Americans

 “We will not sit idly if they continue to interfere with our processes as a sovereign state,” Panelo told reporters, according to Reuters.

-Panelo also dismissed the U.S. criticism of De Lima's detention, saying that De Lima is not wrongfully imprisoned by detained ahead of prosecution for alleged crimes.
+Panelo also dismissed the U.S. criticism of De Lima's detention, saying that De Lima is not wrongfully imprisoned but detained ahead of prosecution for alleged crimes.